As India Detects Cases of Omicron Variant, States Issue Stern Guidelines For Travellers | Check SOPs Here

 As per Health Ministry’s guidelines, the travellers from ‘countries at-risk’ will need to take COVID test post arrival and wait for results at airport.
 If tested negative they’ll follow, home quarantine for 7 days.
-Also Read - Omicron: What Are The Worrying Factors About New Variant?
-Dr Naresh Trehan Explains
+Also Read - Omicron Threat: Pfizer Working on Updated Vaccine in Response to New Covid Variant

 Passengers arriving from ‘at risk’ countries need to undergo an RT-PCR test on arrival.
 If they are found positive, they will be treated in line with the clinical management protocols, and the sample will be sent to related labs for genomic sequencing.
 If the test report is negative, the traveller will be sent to home quarantine for seven days and will need to take an RT-PCR test on the eighth day.